 There are, of course, ways to stay socialized without leaving the house!
 Playing with interactive pet toys, like puzzle games and tug toys, and training are great options says Dr. Sievert.
 She also confirms pets can also benefit from YouTube channels for dogs and cats like DOGTV or CatPet.

-You can also run Skype sessions with your dog’s friends.
-“As an alternative you may exchange the videos of your pet with its friends’ videos,” said Sievert.
-“Three out of five dogs will recognize their friends’ voice and appearance on screen, which is extremely important for keeping them socialized,” said Sievert.
+You can also run Skype sessions with your dog's friends.
+“As an alternative you may exchange the videos of your pet with its friends' videos,” says Sievert.
+“Three out of five dogs will recognize their friends' voice and appearance on screen, which is extremely important for keeping them socialized,” says Sievert.

-“I recommend only visiting the vet if absolutely necessary,” said Trott.
+“I recommend only visiting the vet if absolutely necessary,” says Trott.
 “Annual vaccinations or elective surgeries such as neutering should be postponed.
-If your pet gets hurt or becomes sick, however, you should see the vet to help them receive the care they need,” said Trott.
+If your pet gets hurt or becomes sick, however, you should see the vet to help them receive the care they need,” says Trott.